Are you using SEO to sell online courses? My guess is “not so much.”

 When planning for the launch and ongoing sales of a course, put yourself in your prospective customer’s head and really think about the words he or she would use.
 Literally type variations of these words into Google yourself and see which variations produce results that are most relevant to your course topic.
-These are your “key words.”
-(And, to go deeper with this exercise see How to Assess Your Market with Search.)

-That said, don’t overlook “on page” SEO factors like having a URL (Web address) that contains your keywords or using header tags to help highlight your key words.
+That said, don’t overlook “on page” SEO factors like having a URL (web address) that contains your keywords or using header tags to help highlight your keywords.
 If you use WordPress, I strongly recommend that you use the free Yoast plug-in to help you stay on top of essential SEO factors.
 (Just search on “Yoast” in the plug-ins area of WordPress or go to the Yoast site.)

 In general, don’t treat SEO as an afterthought.
 Indeed, being forward thinking about SEO means that you are really being strategic about both creating and selling your course.

-Finally, to help you out with all of this, I highly recommend a new book from Duct Tape Marketing founder John Jantsch called SEO for Growth.
+Finally, to help you out with all of this, I highly recommend a book from Duct Tape Marketing founder John Jantsch called SEO for Growth.
 This isn’t an affiliate link and I don’t benefit in any way from you getting this book – I’ve just followed John for many years, and I have read the book: it is worth it’s weight in gold.
 Get it, and make SEO work in your favor.